ML4LitS/epmc-tools/docs/installation.rst

 Editable Mode
 -------------

-If you are developing the package, you may want to install it in editable mode:
+If you are developing the package, you may want to install it in editable mode from the root of the project directory:

 .. code-block:: bash

-   pip install -e ./jatx2json_pkg
+   pip install -e .